ProteinsWebTeam/HMMER-web-docs/docs/about.rst

    :alt: EMBL-EBI
    :target: http://www.embl.org

-|embl|: EMBL is EMBL-EBI's parent organisation.
+|embl| EMBL is EMBL-EBI's parent organisation.
 It provides core funding for HMMER

-|hhmi|: The Howard Hughes Medical Institute supports the Eddy group
+|hhmi| The Howard Hughes Medical Institute supports the Eddy group

-|wt|: As well as providing and maintaining the campus on which the EMBL-EBI is located, the Wellcome Trust also now provides funding for HMMER
+|wt| As well as providing and maintaining the campus on which the EMBL-EBI is located, the Wellcome Trust also now provides funding for HMMER

 -----------
 How to cite